Your pricing seems too simple – what about destination fees, fuel surcharges, and all the miscellaneous costs we’ve experienced with other companies?

 Yes, you can fill the dumpster.
 But you can’t over-fill a unit.
 We’re required by law to cover the units during transportation, so you’ll need to keep your stuff within the confines of the unit, below the edge of the top of the unit.
 If you think you’ll struggle there, it’s probably best to get a larger unit.

-We try to get units to customers as quickly as they need it, often within 24 hours.
+We try to get units to customers as quickly as they need it, whether that’s same-day, next-day or future-day service.
 Of course, inventory, schedules and the occasional challenge thrown at us by Mother Nature can derail those plans.
 But we’ll make every attempt to get it to you quickly, communicating any delays as soon as they’re know.

 We will put the dumpster where you want us to place it, so hopefully there’s no need to move it.
 And frankly, they’re kinda challenging to handle without the right kind of equipment.
 So we’d prefer you not try to move it.
 Plus, if you damage it… well, let’s just not go there.